 This works basically the same as other GoPro suction cups.
 The suction cup locks with a rotation of the red ring just above the cup.

-The arm locks in place with a single knob that makes the entire arms act like a clamp on a ballhead on each end.
+The arm locks in place with a single knob that makes the entire arms act as a clamp on a ballhead on each end.

 Action Clamp & Locking Arm